Flag and coat of arms of Selangor: Flag

 The flag of Selangor consists of four proportionally-sized sections.
 The upper left and lower right sections are red, while the upper right and lower left sections are yellow.
 The red sections symbolise bravery.
 The yellow sections refer to royalty, represented by the local monarchy of Selangor, and the Sultan, who is the head of the state.
 The official religion of Selangor is Islam, and that is denoted by the white crescent and star on the top left corner of the flag.
 This flag has an official ratio of 1:2, although the flag is also manufactured in 2:3 proportions with 4x6 and 6x9 foot flags being common.

 The flag's design has been in use by the state government with few changes decades before Malaya's independence, the only noticeable differences of earlier iterations being the use of yellow instead of white for the crescent and star.
-The present flag design was adopted on 30 January 1965.
+The flag was introduced by the 2nd British Resident, J. G. Davidson, and approved by the Colonial Secretary's Office of the Straits Settlements on 16th August 1875.
+It was used as the state flag and ensign, flown at the Resident's residence, government buildings (including police stations), and aboard government ships.
+A variation of the Selangor state flag was used as the Resident's flag, but this version featured the Union Jack in the dexter (upper left-hand canton) instead of the star and crescent.
+The current flag design was officially adopted on 30th January 1965.

+City, district and municipal council flags

+While Selangor has not followed the practice of Kelantan, Terengganu and Johor in assigning flags for its cities, districts and municipal areas, some local government authorities in the state have adopted their own emblems and flags.

 Emblem

-The emblem of Selangor is a symbol of the state; it cannot properly be called a coat of arms as it does not respect heraldic traditions.
+The emblem of Selangor is a symbol of the state; it cannot properly be called a coat of arms as it does not conform to heraldic traditions, although it was still refer to as Jata (a Malay equivalent word for coat of arms).
 It is an amalgam of items that represent courage and royalty.
 The crescent moon and star in the centre represent Islam.
 The red spear (tombak) in the centre is called the Sambu Warna.
 The emblem is supported by a short kris (keris pendek) on the right and a long kris (keris panjang) on the left.
 These weapons constitute the royal regalia of the state.
 The motto of the state is written in the Jawi script in red, and it reads Dipelihara Allah or "Under the Protection of Allah".
 A broad belt (tali bengkung) appears underneath the motto.
 It was worn by local warriors of the past to secure their waistcloth.
 The emblem was designed and first illustrated by the fifth Sultan of Selangor, Sultan Alauddin Sulaiman Shah.

-City, district and municipal coat of arms and flags
+City, district and municipal council emblems

-While Selangor has not followed the practice of Kelantan, Terengganu and Johor in assigning coat of arms and flags for its cities, districts and municipal areas, some local government authorities in the state have adopted their own coat of arms and flags.
-An example is the coat of arms and flag of Subang Jaya shown below.

-Shah Alam (the state capital), as well as Kajang, Petaling Jaya, Kuala Selangor and Selayang have also adopted their coat of arms and flags.